LeopoldGaillard/Projectly-api-rag/README.md

 - The UI is made with React

+## Requirements

+Install [Elasticsearch](https://www.elastic.co/fr/downloads/elasticsearch) and set it as an environment variable

 ## Launching

 To use and test the API, execute the file run.sh in the root directory of the project.